acolominas/AWS-API-GW/README.md

-# api-rest-aws
+# api-rest-aws-testing

-Serverless API REST built with API Gateway Service to store images to s3 and manage it.
+Serverless API REST built with API Gateway Service to store images and manage it.

 ![Alt text](readme_files/api-rest.drawio.jpg?raw=true "Title")

-To add security to API, we will use Cognito service to authenticate & authorize the access to the API methods using OAuth 2 protocol.
+To add security to the API, we will use the Cognito service to authenticate and authorize access to the API methods using the OAuth 2 protocol.

-All API methods are developed in Python using lambdas.
+All API methods have been developed in Python using AWS Lambdas.

-Physical images are stored in S3 Bucket and its metadata is stored in a DynamoDB table.
-The images stored are public and publicated through Cloudfront.
+Physical images are stored in S3 and their metadata is stored in a DynamoDB table.
+The stored images are published through Cloudfront.

 ### AWS Services Involved

-* API Gateway
+* Amazon API Gateway
-* Lambda
+* AWS Lambda
-* S3
+* Amazon S3
-* DynamoDB
+* Amazon DynamoDB
-* Cognito
+* Amazon Cognito
-* IAM
+* AWS IAM
-* CloudFront
+* Amazon CloudFront

 ### TODO
 * Federate authentication with other identity providers like Facebook,Google...